davidkethel/javaScriptNinja/README.md

 #### [5.10 Partially Applying arguments to a Native Function] (chapter5/5.10_PartiallyApplyingArgumentsToANativeFunction.html) ####

 This is an example of partially applying a function.
 The native string split function has the regular expression that it uses prefilled.
 This then creates a new function that can be used to split a csv string.

+#### [5.11 Curry Function] (chapter5/5.11_CurryFunction.html) ####

+This is a simple example of simple partial function.
+It returns an anonymous function that includes the name of the function and any arguments in its closure.
+When called it calls the function applying the first argument to it.